Skip to content

 Präpositionen mit Akkusativ

-Some German prepositions ALWAYS trigger the accusative case — no exceptions, no thinking required.
+Some German prepositions always trigger the accusative case — no exceptions, no thinking required.
 Learn these five words (für, um, durch, gegen, ohne), and you'll automatically know to use accusative after them.
 It's one of the most reliable rules in German!

 German prepositions 'govern' a case.
-Accusative prepositions ALWAYS require accusative — der becomes den, ein becomes einen.
+Accusative prepositions always require accusative — der becomes den, ein becomes einen.
 This happens regardless of meaning or context.

 English prepositions don't change anything: 'for the man,' 'without the man' — 'the' stays the same.
-In German, these prepositions force the article to change: 'für DEN Mann,' 'ohne DEN Mann.'
+In German, these prepositions force the article to change: 'für den Mann,' 'ohne den Mann.'

 Why you need this You're buying a gift: 'Das ist für meinen Vater' (for my father), 'ohne meinen Bruder' (without my brother).
 Every time you use these prepositions, accusative follows automatically.